 The Trustee believes that Environmental, Social and Governance ("ESG") factors are financially material - that is, they have the potential to impact the value of the members' investments from time-to-time.

 The Trustee takes these factors into account, alongside other factors, in their decisions in relation to the selection, retention and realisation of the Scheme's investments.

-The Trustee has a long-term time horizon which is not likely to be less than 20 years from the date of this Statement of Investment Principles, over which it takes into account the financial materiality of ESG factors (including, but not limited to, climate change).
+Given the Scheme remains open to accrual and the objective to fund future member benefits from the Scheme's assets as they fall due, the Trustee has a long-term time horizon over which it takes into account the financial materiality of ESG factors (including, but not limited to, climate change).
 The Trustee appreciates that the method of incorporating ESG in the investment strategy and process will differ between asset classes.